dmagda/DevMastersDb/postgres/postgres_docker_getting_started.md

     ```shell
     docker network create my-network
     ```
 2. Create `postgres-volume` directory for the Postgres container's volume in your home dir.
-The volume is handy if you'd like to keep the data even if the container is recreated from scratch:
+The volume is handy if you'd like to access the logs easily and don't want to lose data when the container is recreated from scratch:
     ```shell
     mkdir ~/postgres-volume
     ```